T

 viewpoint

-Located atop the Marie-Guyart Building, this observation deck offers a 360-degree panoramic view of Québec City, the St. Lawrence River, and the surrounding landscape.
-It's a great way to get oriented.
+Located on the 31st floor of the Marie-Guyart Building, this observation deck offers breathtaking 360-degree views of Quebec City, the St. Lawrence River, and the surrounding landscape.
+It's an excellent way to orient yourself with the city.

 • Visit on a clear day for the best visibility.